-The Town of Florence was founded in 1866 and is the sixth oldest European settlement in the state of Arizona.
+The Town of Florence was founded in 1866 and is the sixth-oldest non-Native American settlement in the state of Arizona.
 Florence is the county seat and is situated in the central portion of Pinal County, Arizona about 45 minutes away from the Phoenix and Tucson metropolitan areas.
 Three major transportation corridors run through Florence, which include Highway 287, Highway 79 and Hunt Highway.
 These roadways provide connectivity to the region that is unrivaled by similar sized communities within the state.

 The Town of Florence is a full-service municipality.
 The Town provides police, fire, library, senior center, parks, water, sewer, sanitation and many other services to the community.
 Town of Florence employees are pleased to provide quality services and a friendly attitude to all of our residents.